-The CCI is poised to carry out the strategic implementation work of the IDEA plan, and works in tandem with the entities described above as well as the Chancellor's Advisory Committees (CAC).
+The CCI is poised to inform how the strategic implementation work of the IDEA Plan is carried out, and works in tandem with the entities described above as well as the Chancellor's Advisory Committees (CAC).
 The CAC work to promote a sense of community on campus and engage in special projects related to diversity, equity and inclusion; some of this work might overlap with recommendations in the IDEA plan and therefore signal opportunities for collaboration and strong utilization of existing resources toward shared goals.